Skip to main content

 Zero Friction Subprocessors

-Updated over a week ago
+Updated over 3 weeks ago

-In this article, we provide transparency on:
+In this article we provide insight into:

 • which subprocessors we use;

-• for what purpose they are engaged;
+• for what purpose they are used;

 • where data is processed (data residency);